vladskvortsov/mind-project2-1-pipeline/README.md

 Trigger the _deploy-project_ workflow to deploy whole infrastructure.

 ### Step 4: Confirm Resources Status
-Validate that the AWS resources are live:
+Validate that the AWS resources are alive:

 Check ECS Cluster Tasks for running and instpect logs.
 Verify RDS and ElastiCache instances are available using the AWS Management Console or CLI.